matheuslaidler/github-style-remaster/README.md

 git submodule add git@github.com:matheuslaidler/github-style-remaster.git themes/github-style-remaster
 ```

-or download and drag the folder "github-style-remaster" to "themes".
+or download and drag the folder "github-style" to "themes".

 If you're inside your hugo's root folder with command...